September 14 2023 | 9 Min Read

 The company was also heavily dependent on one high-cost nationwide carrier for its shipments.
 This carrier was far, far, far from the most competitive option for much of the company’s freight operation.
 They were convenient, however.
 Moreover, they were a known entity.
 As so often happens with busy supply chains, managers had gradually spurned careful carrier selection in favor of pure, unbridled expediency.

-So the sitch, in brief, was that this company’s supply chain had skeletons in its cupboard.
+So the sitch, in brief, was that this company’s supply chain had skeletons in its cupboard, all impacting their ability to take an objective view of freight spend management.
 Two wildly inefficient supply chain practices had become hard-baked into this company’s freight operation, like burnt cheese on a cast iron skillet.

 Discordantly mismatching analogies aside, let’s look at the underlying causes.

-The roots of this situation were burrowed deep into the Covid-19 pandemic.
+The roots of this situation were burrowed deep into the COVID-19 pandemic.
 The Great Resignation and ensuing labor shortages had depleted the company’s freight operation of corporate history.
-The ongoing legacy of that skills drain (not to mention their demanding manufacturing schedule and industry-wide transportation volatility) had left their supply chain under-resourced and guided by reactive decision-making.
+The ongoing legacy of that skills drain (not to mention their demanding manufacturing schedule and industry-wide transportation volatility) had left their supply chain under-resourced and guided by reactive decision-making, and not the real-time, data-driven resources needed to advance.

-No clear line of decisions had taken them down this path, but it would take a clear line of decisions to backtrack and fix it.
+No clear line of decisions had taken them down this path, but it would take a clear line of decisions to backtrack and fix their shipping cost.

 In the meantime, their freight efficiency was shot.